hclbaur/sda-core/docs/SPECIFICATION.md

 SDA syntax does not get more complicated than this.
 Of course, there are some rules that we adhere to in order to produce proper (or *well-formed* if you like) SDA.
 These are the subject of the next section.

-[^1]: In XML, elements are a specific type of node.
-There are also comment nodes, text nodes, attribute nodes, processing instructions, etc. In SDA there is only nodes (or elements if you like, but I will call them nodes).

 ## The rules